datacenter/cilium-dc-design/docs/aci/examples/advanced.md

 ### Installation

 Cilium can be installed with the [Cilium OLM](https://github.com/isovalent/olm-for-cilium) Operator and its config can be tuned by modifying the `cluster-network-07-cilium-ciliumconfig.yaml` file as show below.
-You wil need to customize this config to match your subnets, openshift domain name etc. This config is provided just as an example.
+You will need to customize this config to match your subnets, openshift domain name etc. This config is provided as an example.

 ```yaml
 apiVersion: cilium.io/v1alpha1